-The Company entered into an eighty five year water privatization agreement with the District to design, construct, operate, and maintain the District's water system to provide water service to customers within the District's 24,000 acre Service Area.
+In 1996, the Company entered into an eighty-five year water privatization agreement with the District to design, construct, operate, and maintain the District's water system to provide water service to customers within the Service Area.
 The District has reserved approximately 14,350 acre feet of water per year, together with surface reservoir storage capacity for the Company's use in providing water service to customers within the District's Service Area.
-In exchange for providing water service to customers within the District's Service Area, the Company will receive 95% of the District's water revenues remaining after payment of royalties to the State of Colorado Land Board.
+In exchange for providing water service to customers within the Service Area, the Company will receive 95% of the District's water revenues remaining after payment of royalties to the State of Colorado Land Board.

-In January of 1997, the Company entered into an eighty five year Wastewater Service Agreement with the District which provides for the Company to design, finance, construct, operate and maintain the District's wastewater system to provide wastewater service to customers within the District's 24,000 acre Service Area.
-In exchange for providing wastewater service to customers within the District's Service Area, the Company will receive 100% of the District's wastewater tap fees, and 90% of the District's wastewater usage fees.
+In January of 1997, the Company entered into an eighty-five year Wastewater Service Agreement with the District which provides for the Company to design, finance, construct, operate and maintain the District's wastewater system to provide wastewater service to customers within the Service Area.
+In exchange for providing wastewater service to customers within the Service Area, the Company will receive 100% of the District's wastewater tap fees, and 90% of the District's wastewater usage fees.

-The Company will supply water and wastewater services to customers within the 24,000 acres of property which constitute the boundaries of the District's Service Area.
-The District's Service Area is located in southeastern Arapahoe County, Colorado a growing county bordering Denver, Colorado.
-Currently the majority of the property is undeveloped land owned by the State of Colorado, however portions of the property have been sold to private interests.
+The Company supplies water and wastewater services to customers within the 24,000 acres of property which constitute the boundaries of the Service Area.
+The Service Area is located in southeastern Arapahoe County, Colorado, a growing county bordering Denver, Colorado.
+Currently the majority of the property is undeveloped land owned by the State of Colorado, however portions of the property are currently under development.
 Development of the property is dependent on overall growth in the Denver metropolitan area.

-The development of the Rangeview Project is divided into two segments: one segment is the development and distribution of the Export Water Supply to Denver area water providers in need of additional water supplies; and the second, is the development of water and wastewater service to customers within the District's 24,000 acre Service Area.
-During fiscal year 1998, the Company's revenues were generated by providing approximately 17 million gallons of water to customers within the District's Service Area.
+Development of the Rangeview Assets are divided into two phases: one phase is the development and distribution of the Export Water Supply to Denver area water providers in need of additional water supplies; and the second, is the development of water and wastewater service to customers within the Service Area.